 Status of Research Ramp-up

-Beginning June 16, 2020, we have begun a gradual return of on-campus research as we move into Stage 3 of our ramp-up plan.
-We will soon have approximately 500 more researchers on campus at any one time.
-This is roughly 15% of all laboratory researchers, excluding undergraduates.
+We have begun to move into Stage 4 (what we are considering to be Stage 4a) of our ramp-up plan, which includes approximately 750 researchers on campus at any one time.
+This is roughly 25% of all laboratory researchers, excluding undergraduates.

-We have created a new Off-Site Research Committee that will review field research, research that requires substantial travel and other off-site research.
-The focus of the committee will be to assess COVID-19 risk mitigation procedures proposed for these programs.
-Because many, but not all, off-site activities are coupled with on-campus activities, this committee will interface directly with building committees.
-Field research in California counties where allowed by local health authorities will be starting soon in Stage 3.
+The Off-Site Research Committee will continue to review field research, research that requires substantial travel and other off-site research.
+The focus of the committee is to assess COVID-19 risk mitigation procedures proposed for these programs.
+Because many, but not all, off-site activities are coupled with on-campus activities, this committee also interfaces directly with building committees.
+Field research in California counties where allowed by local health authorities has now begun to ramp up.
 For off-site research that involves more significant travel, guidelines are currently under development to include this research in a future Stage.
 Faculty should direct proposed off-site research plans to their building committees who will review them and route them to the Off-site Research Committee.

 - The health and safety of the UCSB community is our primary concern.
 We all have an obligation to protect ourselves and each other.
 Follow the operating plans that have been designed and approved for your group and building or off-site research program.
 Make sure to study the guidelines and presentation that have been prepared to help you understand how COVID-19 is transmitted and how to protect yourself and others.
 Remember that all PIs are required to ensure that their team members have studied these materials and to provide all team members with copies of the protocols they have prepared for their research programs.
 Take the concerns of others around you seriously and speak up when you see someone who may need to be reminded to follow the guidelines.